DaniDimitrova/watsonwork-salesforce-oauth2/README.md

 If the app then receives another `/objects` request from that user, it will show them their first 15 salesforce objects.

-Tokens will be refreshed automatically 1 minute before they expire, but note that Salesforce does not return refresh tokens if the user has already authorized an app.
+Tokens will be refreshed automatically 1 minute before they expire (salesforce defaults to 2h, if you change this be sure to set the `SAPI_REFRESH_INTERVAL` env variable to an appropriate refresh interval, in ms, usually 1m before the token would expire).
-This means if you redeploy the app, the pouchDB (in-memory) store will be emptied and users' refresh tokens will be lost.
-For users to have their tokens refreshed after pushing new changes to the app, they will have to go revoke permissions from salesforce.

 If you replace the pouchDB database with a separate standalone service, that can mitigate this issue.